nxt3d/ENSIP-ideas/ENSIPS/ensip-TBD-6.md

 ## Security Considerations

-Clients MUST ensure that the parameters provided to the `hook()` function are correct and trusted.
-Incorrect parameters may lead to failed resolutions or security vulnerabilities.
+Clients MUST ensure that the arguments, i.e., address and chain ID, provided to the `hook()` function are correct and trusted.
+Incorrect values may lead to failed resolutions.
 The `hook()` function enhances security by making resolver validations explicit and mandatory for critical ENS record resolutions.

 ## Backwards Compatibility

-Legacy clients that do not implement the `hook()` function will not be able to resolve records that require these checks, such as `hooks`.
+Legacy clients that do not implement the `hook()` function will not be able to resolve records that require these checks, such as `text` and `contenthash`.
 This is intentional to ensure that only clients adhering to this ENSIP can resolve such records securely.

 # Copyright